Predstan/eluvio-challenge/README.md

 ```
 $ ./recommend.py <Enter Your Sentence Here>
 ```
 You should enter your sentence to recommend title in line with the command above.
-For a start you can try commands below:
+For a start you can try words below:
 1. Syria
 2. Putin
 3. Russia